All Products

 AnalyticDB for PostgreSQL resource management

-On the Resources page, find the resource whose Product is AnalyticDB for PostgreSQL and click its Resource ID to open the AnalyticDB for PostgreSQL instance management page.
+On the Resources page, find the resource where the Associated Service is AnalyticDB for PostgreSQL, and click the Resource ID to go to the AnalyticDB for PostgreSQL instance management page.

-For more information about vector analysis for AnalyticDB for PostgreSQL instances, see the following documents:
+For more information about vector analysis in an AnalyticDB for PostgreSQL instance, see the following topics:

-If you need additional storage and compute resources, see the following documents to learn how to manage your instance:
+If you need additional storage and computing resources, see the following topics to manage your instance:

-1. On the AnalyticDB for PostgreSQL instance management page, click Log On to Database in the upper-right corner.
+1. On the instance management page of AnalyticDB for PostgreSQL, click Log On to Database in the upper-right corner.
 For more information, see Use DMS to log on to a database.

 Note

-The database account and password are the Database Account Name and Database Password that you specified when you created the service instance.
+Use the Database Account Name and Database Password that you configured when you created the service instance.

-2. After you log on, in the Logged-in Instances list on the left, find the target AnalyticDB for PostgreSQL instance and double-click the public schema under the chatglmuser database.
+2. After you log on, find your target AnalyticDB for PostgreSQL instance under Instances Connected in the left-side navigation pane.
+Double-click the public schema under the chatglmuser database.

 • The list of knowledge bases is stored in the langchain_collections table.

-• The data for a single knowledge base, including the enterprise knowledge chunks created after a document is uploaded, is stored in a table named after that knowledge base.
+• After a knowledge base and documents are uploaded, their chunks are stored in a table named after the knowledge base.
 This includes information such as embeddings, chunks, file metadata, and original file names.

-For more information about how to use DMS, see What is Data Management (DMS).
+For more information about using DMS, see What is Data Management (DMS)?.

 PAI-EAS resource management